Webiny Blog

 Great start!
 Next, we’ll see how we can fetch photos from our GraphQL API.

-Fetching Photos From Webiny GraphQL API
+Fetching photos from Webiny GraphQL API

 At the core, we’ll be using the Web Fetch API to send requests.
 Let’s set up a few things.